-Students who have taken a minimum of 12 credit hours in degree/certificate creditable courses and achieved a grade point average of 3.0 to 3.49 will be recognized for Academic Achievement.
-This designation will appear on transcripts.
+Academic Achievement is compiled at the end of each term.
+Students who have taken a minimum of 12 credit hours in degree/certificate credible courses and achieved a grade point average of 3.0 to 3.49 will be recognized.
+This designation will appear on the student's transcript."